brownjasonj/com.reporting.mocks/README.md

 Use the swagger ui to see all available endpoints (<a href="http://localhost:30001/swagger-ui.html">http://localhost:30001/swagger-ui.html</a>)

-The behaviour of the emulator is defined by a configuration.
+The behaviour of the simulator is defined by a configuration.
 There is one predefined configuration, but it is possible to create an setup new configurations.
 To see all configurations available got to
 <a href="http://localhost:30001/getpricinggroups">http://localhost:30001/getpricinggroups</a>.

-To start the emulator you need to got to the process start endpoint and start it for a specific configuration.
+To start the simulator you need to got to the process start endpoint and start it for a specific configuration.
 As seen above the predefined configuration is 'fxdesk'.
-Start the emulator using
+Start the simulator using
 <a href="http://localhost:30001/controlprocess/start/fxdesk">http://localhost:30001/controlprocess/start/fxdesk</a>.
-This will start all the emulator processes and you should see some output to the console, something like:
+This will start all the simulator processes and you should see some output to the console, something like:
 <pre>
 TradeEvent New
 Trade Event New trade: {Type: Forward, Book: book:fxdesk:fxspots:Book3, TCN: 883967d8-c974-41c4-9272-79c92e9692f0.0}